History of wood carving: Indochina and the Far East

 The general rule that in every country designers use much the same means whereby a pattern is obtained holds good in China.
 There are forms of band decoration here which closely resemble those of Gothic Europe, and a chair from Turkestan (3rd century) might almost be Elizabethan, so like are the details.
 Screens of grill form, often found in the historically Islamic countries, are common, and the deeply grounded, closely arranged patterns of Bombay also have their counterparts.
 The imperial dais in the Chien-Ching Hall, Beijing, is a masterpiece of intricate design.
 The back consists of one central panel of considerable height, with two of lesser degree on either side luxuriously carved.
 The whole is crowned with a very heavy crest of dragons and scroll work; the throne also is a wonderful example of carved treatment, and the doors of a cabinet in the same building show how rich an effect of foliage can be produced without the employment of stalk or scroll.
 One might almost say, he wastes his talent on such an ungrateful material as wood.
 In this material fans and other trifles are carved with a delicacy that courts disaster.

 In Japan much of the Chinese type is apparent.
 The native carver is fond of massing foliage without the stalk to lead him.
 He appears to put in his foliage, fruit and flowers first and then to indicate a stalk here and there, thus reversing the order of the Western method.
 Such a treatment, especially when birds and beasts are introduced, has the highest decorative effect.
 But, as such close treatment is bound to do, it depends for success to some extent upon its scheme of color.
 A long panel in the Victoria and Albert Museum, depicting merchants with their packhorse, strongly resembles in its grouping and treatment Gothic work of the 15th century, as for example the panel of St Hubert in the museum at Châlons.
 The strength and character of Japanese figure work is quite equal to the best Gothic sculpture of the 15th century.

-Romania
+North America

-Romania has two famous woodcarvers from the 20th century, Constantin Brancusi and Gheza Vida.
-Their woodcarving connects deeply to their personal convictions as well as historical events in Romania and around the world.
-Alongside these famous woodcarvers, Romania contains a region that is very well known for their wooden Orthodox churches, some of which have been preserved since for centuries.
+Inside of Mexico, contemporary Oaxacan Woodcarvings have been extremely popular for over a century.
+These works were made to be sold to tourists.
+While before other wooden objects were carved, Oaxacan Woodcarvings mark the start of the popular style now seen today.
+As time passed, they became a much more popular attraction because of their unique style and brightly colored paint.
+Today, they have become a collectors item and a part of the economy in the Oaxaca region of Mexico.
+With the age of digitalization and marketing, these carvings have a global popularity and can have an expensive cost associated with owning one.